twpayne/chezmoi/README.md

 ## Features

- * Declarative: you declare the desired state of files and directories in your home directory and `chezmoi` updates your home directory to match that state.
+ * Declarative: you declare the desired state of files, directories, and symbolic links in your home directory and `chezmoi` updates your home directory to match that state.

  * Flexible: your dotfiles can be templates (using [text/template](https://godoc.org/text/template) syntax).
 Predefined variables allow you to change behaviour depending on operating system, architecture, and hostname.

- * Robust: `chezmoi` updates all files atomically (using [google/renameio](https://github.com/google/renameio)) so you are never left with incomplete files that could lock you out, even if the update process is interrupted.
+ * Robust: `chezmoi` updates all files and symbolic links atomically (using [google/renameio](https://github.com/google/renameio)) so you are never left with incomplete files that could lock you out, even if the update process is interrupted.